SergeyLukashevich/mt-access-doc/docs-sources/index.html.md

 # Introduction

-Welcome to the MT Remote!
+Welcome to the MT Access!
 It's an application that provides you easy accessible API to [MT4 server](https://en.wikipedia.org/wiki/MetaTrader_4).
 You can use our API based on [WebSocket](https://en.wikipedia.org/wiki/WebSocket) to use most functions provided by [MT4 Manager API](https://www.metatrader4.com/en/brokers/api)

 # Native API cons